Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

    "Jobs Overview" Widget

--  **Last Builds**: this widget is available for both personal and project dashboard.
+-  **Last Builds**: this widget is available for both personal and project dashboards.
 It is linked to only one job, and show the last builds for this job (last one, last successfull, last failed).
 It also displays the project weather report (project trend, see `Introduction to Continuous Integration`_).